Mindful attention to social affairs improves self-awareness and emotional well-being. Glenn Stok studies the benefits of

 Whenever I had avoided something early in life, it was because I didn’t know the outcome.
 Somewhere along the way, I started to notice that things always turned out okay.
 That gave me the courage to get involved with new and unknown things.

-The main problem I see with people who fear success is that they are hoping it will all work out anyway—all by itself—one way or the other.
+The main problem I see with people who fear success is that they hope it will all work out anyway—all by itself—one way or the other.

-Hoping for a better tomorrow without doing anything to correct the problems of today, will never bring change.
+Hoping for a better tomorrow without doing anything to correct today's problems will never bring change.
 I try to tell friends this, but they still continue with hope and despair.

 3. They are in denial:

 Denial interferes with the ability to act rationally.

 A month after the wedding she called me, crying despairingly, and said they had a fight.
 I asked what happened.
 She told me that he wanted her to pay all the bills.
 His reasoning was that they are living in her apartment, so she should pay all the bills.
 Imagine that?

 4. They don't have a time perspective:

 These are the same people who are always late.
-Have you ever noticed that people who arrive late and keep others waiting, never succeed at achieving something that’s important in their own lives?
+Have you ever noticed that people who arrive late and keep others waiting, never succeed at achieving something meaningful in their own lives?

 To accomplish tasks, we need to have a clear vision of how long it will take.
 Then we need to plan each step to fit the allotted time available.

 If we ignore the problem and just let time pass, or if we don’t figure out how long it will take to get from A to B, then we are doomed for failure.

 I see this problem with some friends who say they understand what I’m telling them to do.
 They agree that it sounds like a solution to their dilemma.
 The only problem is, the next time I talk with them, they still haven’t started, and the end is near.